Group06-SwDA/Project/notes/design/dependencies/ali-manavi-notes.md

 ## 🛠️ How I Approached It

-I wrote a script called `extract-runtime.js` to automate the extraction process, since going through 228 packages by hand wasn't realistic.
+I wrote a script called `extract-runtime.js` to automate the extraction process, since going through every package by hand wasn't realistic.
 The script clones the Backstage repository, walks through every package folder, and pulls the `"dependencies"` field from each `package.json` it finds.
 It skips `node_modules` directories — otherwise the results would be polluted with transitive noise.

 The output is a file called `runtime-deps.json`, which maps every package to its runtime dependencies.